corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/building-basic-contract-design.md

 ```

 {{< note >}}
 The `Create`, `Update` and `Delete` commands are not marked final.
-Therefore, we can extend the contract verification constraints from these points, but we cannot extend from `ExampleContractCommand`.
+Therefore, you can extend the contract verification constraints from these points, but you cannot extend them from `ExampleContractCommand`.
 {{< /note >}}

 ## Delegated Contract Design

-As we have now delegated contract verification constraint logic to the commands themselves, we must also refactor the contract to support this delegation.
+As you have now delegated contract verification constraint logic to the commands themselves, you must also refactor the contract to support this delegation.
 The contract implementation in this case becomes simpler, since it is no longer responsible for defining contract verification constraints.
 For example:

 ```kotlin
 public final class ExampleContract implements Contract {